Why are you still single? These 10 questions you can ask yourself

 Self-confidence is the ability to trust that you can do something.
 That is not the same as self-esteem.
 Self-esteem is finding yourself worthy of a relationship.

-Someone with healthy self-esteem and self-confidence knows that you can trust that there is someone who is right for you.
+Someone with healthy self-esteem and self-confidence knows that you can trust that there is someone right for you.
 You know that you are worth being with that person.

 Women find it attractive when a man has enough self-esteem and self-confidence.
 Of course, that should not turn into pride or bragging.

 Self-esteem and self-confidence is something you are born with.
 Unfortunately, there may have been circumstances in your life that reduced your self-esteem and/or self-confidence.
-This can even be detrimental to your resilience.
-Through a number of coaching sessions, you can build up a healthy self-esteem and sufficient self-confidence again.
+It can even be detrimental to your resilience.
+Through several coaching sessions, you can build up healthy self-esteem and sufficient self-confidence again.